little-world/rust-course/projecta/05-memory-pool.md

 use std::ptr;

 //==============================================================================
-// Part 1: Raw Memory Pool
+// Milestone  1: Raw Memory Pool
 //==============================================================================

 /// A memory pool allocator that manages fixed-size blocks